cimnine/enpass2onepassword/README.md

   --skip INTEGER                  Skip the first number of items.
 This can be
                                   helpful to recover a failed import.
                                   [default: 0]
+  --op-rate-limit-hourly INTEGER  1Password enforces a write request rate
+                                  limit per 1Password Service Account.
+The
+                                  hourly rate limit as of 2025-01-01 is 100 requests per hour for private, family and team accounts and 1'000 requests per hour for Business accounts.

+                                  See https://developer.1password.com/docs/service-accounts/rate-limits/ for more info.  [default: 100]
+  --op-rate-limit-daily INTEGER   1Password enforces a write request rate
+                                  limit per 1Password Account.
+The daily limit as of 2025-01-01 is 1'000 requests per hour for private and family accounts, 5'000 per day for Teams accounts and 50'000 requests per hour for Business accounts.

+                                  See https://developer.1password.com/docs/service-accounts/rate-limits/ for more info.  [default: 1000]
   --help                          Show this message and exit.
 ```